 I’ve been fascinated with brain development for a while, and I’m definitely interested in all things parenting, so this book seemed like a good choice to read.
 Since I also like to share what I’m learning and reading, I thought I would start a section in this blog dedicated to book reviews.
 I’ll share my thoughts on the first two strategies.

 So back to the left brain and right brain.
 The left brain controls all things logical and literal.
 Most adults have their left brains going at full force; unfortunately for parents, children do not.
 They tend to rely predominantly on their right brains, which are emotionally charged and “in the moment.”
 (And you know how kids start asking, “Why?
 Why?” ten thousand times a day?
-That’s a sign that their left brains are starting to kick in.)
+That’s a sign that their left brains are kicking in.)

 So how exactly do we go about helping them integrate their left and right brains?